Episode 1 - "Currahee"

 - Eion Bailey says that he and Matthew Settle burned their jump boots at the end of filming.

-- Nolan Hemmings apparently just threw on a trenchcoat at the end of filming and walked off with as much stuff as he could.
+- While most the the cast managed to swipe a few mementos to bring home with them, Nolan Hemmings apparently just threw on a trenchcoat at the end of filming and walked off with nearly everything his character had.
 He claims the only thing he didn't get was his rifle.

 - Blacksky Radio organised interviews with most of the cast to commemorate the ten year anniversary of the show.
 Highlights: